 Patellar tendon straps are worn around the knee to help relieve symptoms of Patella Tendonitis, Osgood Schlatter disease, and Sinding-Larsen-Johansson Lesion.

 Medically reviewed by Dr Chaminda Goonetilleke, 22nd Dec.
 2021

-What injuries is patella taping suitable for?
+What injuries are patellar tendon straps suitable for?

-- Jumpers knee (Patella tendonitis) – this is inflammation, or more likely degeneration of the patella tendon.
+- Jumper‘s knee (patella tendonitis) – this is inflammation or more likely degeneration of the patella tendon.
 It causes pain at the bottom of the patella.

 - Osgood Schlatter Disease – commonly affects young athletes between the age of 8 and 15 years of age.
 The giveaway symptom is pain over the bony protrusion at the top of the tibia (shin bone).

 - Sinding-Larsen-Johansson Lesion causes pain at the very bottom of the patella, similar to patella tendonitis.
 However, this more commonly affects children and is similar to Osgood Schlatter disease, except at the top of the patella tendon.

 Whether taping or bracing is effective is controversial.
 Try it yourself though and see if it helps.
 How well any taping or bracing works also depends on the quality of the patella tendon strap, or how effectively taping is applied.

 Patellar tendon straps